liumapp/spring-security-mybatis-demo/README.md

-# spring-data-jpa-demo
+# spring-security-mybatis-demo
-A simple demo for Spring Data Jpa .
+A simple demo for Spring Security with Mybatis .